-When you’ve been injured in an accident because of someone else’s actions, get in touch with a qualified Boston injury lawyer who can help you obtain the compensation you’ll need to recover from your injuries.
+When you’ve suffered a personal injury in an accident because of someone else’s actions, get in touch with a qualified Boston injury lawyer who can help you obtain the compensation you’ll need to recover from your injuries.

 If you have suffered mental or physical harm because of the negligence of another person or entity, you may have grounds for a personal injury claim.
 According to the American Bar Association, this can be due to either someone’s act or failure to act.

-While involving a lawyer might seem like a drastic step, personal injury cases are most often settled out of court, so just by involving a Boston personal injury lawyer, it does not necessarily mean you’ll be in the center of a contentious legal battle.
+While involving a lawyer might seem like a drastic step, personal injury cases are most often settled out of court, so just by involving a personal injury lawyer in Boston, it does not necessarily mean you’ll be in the center of a contentious legal battle.
 Retaining legal counsel, however, is sometimes precisely what convinces the other side to negotiate in good faith.

 While psychological and emotional damage from actions such as harassment or stalking certainly qualify as personal injury claims in Boston, the majority involve bodily harm.
 The following are some of the most common, many of which have long-term consequences.

-Whether you experience a broken bone or internal bleeding, your Boston personal injury lawyer will help you identify how these injuries might affect your long-term wellbeing, quality of life, and finances.
+Whether you experience a broken bone or internal bleeding, your Boston injury lawyer will help you identify how these injuries might affect your long-term wellbeing, quality of life, and finances:

-An accident that causes an injury can happen in almost any situation.
+An accident that causes a personal injury can happen in almost any situation.
 The scenario that leads to an injury will provide the majority of the evidence demonstrating who was at fault for what happened.

-A Boston personal injury lawyer from our firm will investigate you accident, thereby ensuring that you can name all of the parties at fault for what happened.
+A Boston injury attorney from our law firm will investigate you accident, thereby ensuring that you can name all of the parties at fault for what happened.
 Described below are some of the most common personal injury cases we see:

 Distracted driving is rampant in a time when cell phone use is everywhere.
 Driver distraction joins speeding, drunk driving, driving while fatigued, following too closely, ignoring traffic lights and stop signs, road rage, and unsafe lane changes as a top contender for most dangerous behavior on the road.

 All of these causes suggest the other driver is liable.
 Even if you think you were partially to blame, it’s still possible to prove the other driver was more at fault than you.
-Your Boston personal injury lawyer can discuss the details of your car crash with you during your free case evaluation.
+Your personal injury attorney in Boston can discuss the details of your car crash with you during your free case evaluation.

 While slip-and-fall injuries are common, victims sometimes fail to realize that they weren’t the one responsible for their fall.
 These accidents often occur due to poorly maintained property, unmarked hazards, or other instances of premises liability that make the simple act of walking treacherous.

-Whether you think your injury is serious or trivial, it’s wise to contact a Boston personal injury lawyer from our office to see if you have a case.
+Whether you think your personal injury is serious or trivial, it’s wise to contact a Boston attorney from our office to see if you have a strong injury case.